MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/cfu/cfu-inbox-hidcfu-driver-inf-sample.md

         %ComponentFirmwareUpdate.DeviceDesc%=ComponentFirmwareUpdate, HID\HID\VID_jkl&UP:mno_U:pqr ; Your HardwareID- Dock MCU
         ```

-    1. Start with the DockFirmwareUpdate.inx as the extension package INF.
-Provide the hardware ID for your primary component in the device in this section.

-        ```inf
-        [Standard.NT$ARCH$]
-        %DockFirmwareUpdate.ExtensionDesc%=DockFirmwareUpdate, HID\....; Your HardwareID for Dock MCU
-        ```

-    1. Add a new extension package for each component.

 1. Update the **SourceDisksFiles** and **CopyFiles** sections to reflect all the firmware files.
 To see an example, see [DockFirmwareUpdate.inx](https://github.com/Microsoft/CFU/blob/master/Host/ComponentizedPackageExample/DockFWUpdate/DockFirmwareUpdate.inx)